Characters: Kuroko no Basuke

 - Awesomeness by Analysis: He's extremely observant and uses this ability to guess his opponent's thoughts and predict their movements.
 Does it off the court, too.
 Hanamiya even calls him "practically psychic."

-- The Leader: Type I
+- The Leader: Definitely a mastermind-type leader.

 Position: Shooting Guard